If you don’t find the answers about life at Hartwick here, you can Contact Us.

 A: Students are able to change rooms as space allows.
 If students are experiencing difficulty in establishing their roommate relationship, Resident Advisors and/or professional staff will mediate a discussion about the problems and possible solutions.
 We believe that a large part of our responsibility as educators is to help students learn to communicate effectively and to appreciate people different from themselves.
 If this mediation is unsuccessful, we can then look at the availability of space and a room change could be an option.
 All room changes must be approved by the Director of Residential Life and Housing or their designee.

-A: Hartwick College is a residential campus, and as such all students are required to live on campus through their junior year.
+A: Hartwick College is a residential campus, and as such all students are required to live on campus through their senior year.
 Students who are eligible to live off-campus may request off-campus housing, but must meet published requirements and deadlines.
 Late applications are not accepted.

 A. At check-in, each student is issued a key to his or her room which they are responsible for keeping as long as they are assigned to that room.
 In the event a student moves out of that room, the key is to be returned to the Resident Advisor on his/her floor.
 The cost of a new key in the event it is lost is $50.
 If there is a problem after hours, please contact Campus Safety at 607-431-4000.
 Students who have lost their room key can get a replacement at the Residential Life and Housing Office, 4th floor of Dewar Union.